What's the deal with magnetic fields?

 Magnetic fields are more mystifying.
 Most textbooks assert that they’re a manifestation of the same underlying phenomenon, but then proceed to treat them as as wholly separate animal governed by its own, seemingly ad-hoc rules.
 The authors reach into a hat and pull out a “B field” or an “H field” that acts on moving particles… but only when the textbook says it should.

-Conventionally, your frame of reference is as good as Finn’s; in fact, he might argue that he’s stationary and you’re the one getting away.
-There should be nothing unusual about physics onboard his ship.
-If Finn is watching the beacons, the rear one should be turning on at some given time, and then at t + 330 nanoseconds, the photons traveling at the speed of light should make it across the hull and toggle the front one.
+Conventionally, the the frame of reference of an observer standing in a nearby meadow is as good as Finn’s; in fact, Finn might argue that he’s stationary and the lamp is getting away.
+There should be nothing unusual about physics onboard his car, and from Finn’s perspective, it stands to reason that light from the lamp should be reaching him at roughly t + 60 nanoseconds: that’s how long it takes for photons traveling at the speed of light to clear the length of the car.

-But in your frame of reference, this ain’t right!
-By the time the photons from the rear beacon on Finn’s ship travel 100 meters, the front of the ship has gotten away and is now 90 meters ahead.
-Either Finn’s photons are a lot faster than yours, or more time needs to pass before the front beacon turns on.
+But from your frame of reference, this ain’t right!
+By the time the photons travel 60 feet, the front of the car has moved by over 50 feet.
+Either Finn’s photons are a lot faster than yours, or more time needs to pass before they reach him.

 Alas, no proof for the existence of luminiferous aether could ever be produced; instead, the answer turned out to be special relativity.
-The theory posits that all inertial frames of reference are equivalent.
+The theory posits that, yes, all inertial frames of reference are equivalent.
 Instead, the trick is that when the frames are in relative motion, they experience space and time in different ways.
-In particular, in our frame of reference, instantaneous measurements of Finn’s ship would indicate it’s shorter than expected, and the time onboard would be seemingly passing more slowly than on Earth.
+In particular, in our frame of reference, instantaneous measurements of Finn’s car would indicate it’s shorter than expected, and the time onboard would be seemingly passing more slowly than in the meadow we’re at.

 But let’s stick to magnets

 To offer a basic explanation of magnetism, we really only need to lean on relativistic length contraction: the apparent reduction of the size and distance between moving objects along the direction of their travel.
-The effect is negligible in most contexts unless the objects are moving at very high (“relativistic”) speeds, but electric fields are a notable exception — even though the average drift speed of electrons in a wire usually doesn’t exceed several centimeters per minute.
+The effect is negligible in most contexts unless the objects are moving at very high (“relativistic”) speeds, but electric fields are a notable exception.
+The average drift speed of electrons in a wire usually doesn’t exceed several centimeters per minute, but there’s a great number of them, and the fields are powerful: two coulomb charges placed one meter apart repel with the force equivalent to 900,000 metric tons!

-In this setup, because the positive and negative charges in the conductor are in balance, there is no net electric field acting on the stray charges nearby — neither in the reference frame of the stationary charge, nor of the moving one.
+In this setup, because the positive and negative charges in the conductor are in balance, there is no net electric field acting on the two stray charges pictured nearby, regardless of whether they’re moving or not.

 For the next step, it’s helpful to imagine a toy circuit: a one-meter loop of wire with one hundred mobile electrons inside.
 It’s a simple necessity that in the stationary (“lab”) frame of reference, the average distance between these electrons stays constant — 1 cm — no matter if the’re staying put or circulating around the loop.
 The only way to change their spacing would be to add electrons or take away some; otherwise, it’s always 100 elementary particles spread throughout a meter of wire.

-But electrons in motion are supposed to exhibit length contraction!
-That is to say, once they start moving in relation to the observer, their spacing in the direction of travel becomes tighter than the “true” distance seen in their own frame of reference.
-The only way to explain this discrepancy is that when electrons are set in motion in our circuit, their proper, non-contracted spacing must increase.
+But electrons in motion must undergo some length contraction!
+That is to say, once they start moving in relation to the observer, their apparent spacing in the direction of travel ought to be tighter than the “true” distance in the electrons’ frame of reference.
+The only way to square this is to realize that the electrons in motion must be spreading out in their frame of reference; there is no requirement that the length or shape of the loop of wire remains the same from the point of view of the moving charge.

 With this in mind, let’s revisit the earlier conductor model, this time with some current flowing through.
-As we established, in the lab frame of reference, the length-contracted density of electrons and copper ions must stay the same as before — so there is no net electric field acting on a nearby stationary charge:
+As we established earlier, in the lab frame of reference, the conductor is not getting any shorter or any longer, so the (notionally length-contracted) density of electrons and copper ions stays in balance.
+Because of this, there is no net electric field acting on a nearby stationary charge:

-But what about a random charge outside the conductor that’s traveling in the same direction as the electrons inside?
+But what about a random charge outside the conductor that’s traveling in the same direction as the electrons inside the wire?
 Well, from its perspective, the conductor consists of a bunch of non-moving electrons spaced pretty far apart, and then a markedly higher density of positive ions moving the other way round!

 In other words, the charge, in its frame of reference, would experience a net electric field that’s pulling it toward the conductor — but again, only if it was moving along it in the first place: